testla-project/testla-screenplay-playwright-js/docs/screenplay_pattern_overview/screenplay_pattern.md

 ### Questions

 Apart from enabling interactions, abilities also enable actors to answer questions about the state of the system under test.
-For example, we could instruct Ute to answer the question about the last response status.
+For example, we could instruct Ute to ask the question about the last response status.

 ```typescript
 await Ute.asks(Response.has.statusCode(response, 200));